C 05 Xmas Eve

 GREETING

-The amazing grace of our Lord Jesus Christ be with you all.
+The grace and wonder of our Lord Jesus Christ be with you all.

 And also with you.

-Now is God about to do a wondrous thing.
+Now is God about to do a wonderful thing.

 A young woman shall give birth to a child.